πΊοΈ Overview

 The ASPECT framework is a standardized methodology for classifying and describing technology components within the ACORN ecosystem.
 It provides a structured approach to defining the attributes and relationships of various technological elements, ensuring consistency and interoperability across different systems and applications.

-ASPECT was designed with the goal of unifying our understanding of automation, AI/ML technology, and βclassicalβ software.
+ASPECT was designed to unify our understanding of automation, AI/ML technology, and βclassicalβ software.
 We focus on βtechnologyβ instead of βAI/ML technologyβ because the latter is a subset of the former.
 Furthermore, focusing on AI/ML as the end goal is not fruitful or correct.
-In fact, doing so is backwards.
+In fact, doing so is backward.
 AI/ML software is not novel in any meaningful sense.
 Even if it was, it would still be 100% predicated on the scientific principles of software.

 In the context of technology, AI/ML and automation are the same.